 As a photographer I often get asked to capture weddings happening all around the world, especially within Europe.
 With the idea of romantic elopements becoming more and more popular, destination weddings are on the increase and let’s face it, if you want an outdoor wedding you can’t count on the British weather.

 Don’t be fooled into thinking destination weddings are automatically cheaper or easier to organise, they are still a big expense and there is a lot to think about especially with logistics.
-So here are a few of my tips for planning a destination wedding.
+So, to make sure that your wedding plan goes smoothly as planned and here are a few of my tips for planning a destination wedding.

 First up the legality, you cannot get legally married in every country.
 For example in France you, your partner or parents need to have lived within the town you wish to marry for at least 40 days prior to the wedding.
 Every Country has its own rules so be prepared to legally marry within the UK and save the romantic ceremony for your planned destination.